ctkqiang/enigma/README.md

 The overall permutation changes with each successive letter because some of the rotors rotate after encrypting a letter.
 Each rotor has a circular ratchet on its right side and an "alphabet ring" (Ringstellung) on its left side that fits over the ratchet of the rotor to its left.
 Before a letter of a message is translated, a spring-loaded pawl (lever)—one to the right of each rotating rotor—tries to engage the ratchet on the right side of its rotor and thus rotate its rotor by one position, changing the permutation performed by the rotor.
 Thus, pawls always try to engage with the ratchet of their own rotor.
 The lever on the rightmost rotor (N) always succeeds, so that rotor N (the "fast" rotor) rotates one position before each character.
 The pawls pushing the other rotors, however, are normally blocked from engaging their rotors by the alphabet ring on the left side of the rotor to their right.

 This ring usually holds the pawl away from its own ratchet, preventing the rotor wheel to its left from moving.
 However, the rings have notches in them (either one or two in the original Enigma machines), and when the pawl is positioned over a notch in the ring for the rotor to its right, it slips through to its own rotor and pushes it forward.
 A "feature" of the design called "double stepping" (corrected in other versions of the Enigma, since it reduced the period of the cipher) is that when a pawl is in a notch, it also moves the notch itself and the rotor the notch is connected to.
 Since the notch for rotor i is connected to rotor i, when the pawl of rotor i−1 slips through into the notch for rotor i, rotors on both sides of the pawl move (so rotor i−1 and rotor i move).

+# -What This Code Encompasses-
+My project includes a fully functional replicated enigma machine that includes testing files.